[Continued from Proof of Life Photography - Part 1]

 We heard the owls calling to each other before we saw their bat-like maneuvers in the reeds.
 Photographer Christian Sasse captured the best of their sound on one of his own visits to Boundary Bay.
 This is what we heard emanating from several different owls.

 Duck hunters shot into the evening sky on either side of the trail.
-Not too many ducks were fooled by the weak approximations of Mallard calls from the blinds.
 The flocks veered high and wide, leaving the muddy fields devoid of birds.
 I’ve only been to Boundary Bay after hunting season so I didn’t realize how nearby and unsettling the shooting might be.
 I never get used to the way gunshots rip through me viscerally — exacerbated by knowing what that gunfire means for animals.

 As we left the Provincial park, a man, his wife and young son were unpacking their vehicle.
 He stood up and slung a shotgun over his shoulder as casually as I carry my camera around my neck.
 Another hunter arrived at his own truck with a bag of decoys and no ducks on his strap.
-He mentioned the area seemed shot out that day, with late-season ducks getting wise to the tricks of the trade.
+He mentioned the area seemed shot out that day, with late-season ducks getting wise.
 Listening to the familiar jargon of duck hunting chat, I knew was beyond time for us to go urban — 30 minutes to Vancouver.
 I just wished the ducks could follow and have an evening’s reprieve at a hotel.

 The next day we drove the 75 kilometers to Squamish and Brackendale on the stunning Sea to Sky Highway.
 Brackendale is known for winter Bald Eagles, and in 2007 held the world record for Bald Eagle count — 1,757 eagles during their annual festival.
 That count has been dropping, and last year the eagle numbers peaked at 655.
 The reason for reduced eagle counts is the diminishing number of salmon in the Squamish River estuary, which in turn affects the food chain all the way up — eagles very visibly.
 Many more eagles are now showing up in November on the Fraser River at Harrison Mills where chum salmon runs have been robust the past few years.